Inca-Caranqui: The Inca-Caranqui site

 semi-subterranean pool, excavated in 2008 on a vacant lot purchased by the town, is the outstanding feature of the site.
 The pool is made of finely-cut stone and was the religious/ceremonial center of the Inca settlement.
 The rectangular pool is about 10 m by 16 m in size with walls about one meter in height.
 Canals, water spouts, and drains enabled the pool to be filled and drained.
 Although water pools as temple centerpieces are found in other Inca sites associated with Huayna Capac, such as Quispiguanca in the Sacred Valley of Peru, the pool at Caranqui is unusually large suggesting that it was ritually used by large numbers of people.

 Several Inca structures have been found near the pool.
-An Inca great hall (kallanka) and central plaza are hypothesized to have adjoined the pool complex on the west.
+An Inca kallanka (great hall) and central plaza are hypothesized to have adjoined the pool complex on the west.